Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 #### Workflow

 - Suppose there is
-    - An Omni-UTXO token O-TOKEN
+    - An OMNI-UTXO token O-TOKEN
     - A common user `A` has public key pk-A.
     - A common user `B` has public key pk-B.
     - An O-UTXO `A1` with O-TXID `txid`, O-INDEX 0